Javascript is not enabled.

 “That’s really what kicked it into high gear for me.
 It’s like, ‘Wow, this is really what I want to do next as a career change midlife,’ ” he says.
 After a stint as a ramp attendant at Tampa International Airport, he applied for a job at Frontier Airlines and began the interview process.

 Van Ort says the process includes informational screening interviews, which are typically conducted electronically, although they may be observed by a human.
-Then there may be a video interview.
+There also may be a video interview.
 If you make it past these rounds, you may be invited for a face-to-face interview.
 Pass muster there, and you may receive a conditional job offer that requires you to attend the airline’s training program, which could take at least a few months.
-Once you successfully complete training, you must pass a Federal Aviation Administration (FAA) exam.
+Once you complete training, you must pass a Federal Aviation Administration (FAA) exam.

 Aside from the sheer length of the process, there are some challenges and potential pitfalls along the way, Castro says.
-For example, you have to make sure your résumé is submitted in the proper electronic format and contains the exact keywords the automated tracking systems use to prescreen the many résumés the airlines receive.
-In addition, it’s important to brush up on your interviewing skills — both video and in-person — as airlines are looking for polished candidates who can interact well with their customers, Castro says.
+For example, you have to make sure your résumé is submitted in the proper electronic format and contains the exact keywords that the automated tracking systems use to prescreen the many résumés the airlines receive.
+In addition, it’s important to brush up on your interviewing skills — both on video and in-person — as airlines are looking for polished candidates who can interact well with their customers, Castro says.
 And if you don’t make the cut at any point, there is typically a waiting period of six months to a year before you can reapply.

 After you make it through the screening and interview process and are offered a conditional job, you will likely be invited to the airline’s training program, which may last from three to six weeks.
 “Once you’re invited to training, you’re not guaranteed a job until you have your wings pinned at the end of training,” Castro says.
 “It’s very grueling and very intense, and many people don’t make it all the way through.
 They end up going home.”